tiernano/www.tiernanotoole.ie/Computers/ibmsrv1.md

     changefreq: 'weekly'
     lastmod: 2015-06-14T16:10:00
 ---
-[in the process of being decomissioned]
+[in the process of being decommissioned]